nfour/story-browser/README.md

 }
 ```

+> The full example also includes how to utilize iFramed components
-> See the full example [./testProject/Root.tsx](./testProject/Root.tsx) for details.
+> See the full example here: [./testProject/Root.tsx](./testProject/Root.tsx)

 ## CLI Usage